cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

        [0.01576313, 0.0268319 , 0.03266514]])
 ```

+In general, the analysis of this matrix is not easy, and it may be a challenge for the CRM manager.
+In ths case, we notice that, while the recency values are covered the interval 0-1, those of frequency and monetary value are very low.
+This is a consequence of the extreme values that have already showed up in `Out[13]`.
+So, maybe we should have dropped the extreme values to avoid their influence.
+You can try this as part of the homework.

 The function `vq()` takes the centers and also returns two objects.
 The first one is the vector of cluster labels, and the second one a vector containing, for every customer, the distance to the closest center, both as 1D arrays.
 So the labels are obtained as:

 ```